Window — Smart UI JavaScript API

 This property is only available for TabsWindow components that are docked inside a DockingLayout.

-custom element.
-This property specifies the size (width or height, depending on layout orientation) allocated to the TabsWindow
+sizeRelevant when a TabsWindow component is nested within a DockingLayout custom element.
+This property specifies the size (width or height, depending on layout orientation) allocated to the TabsWindow within the docking layout, allowing developers to control how much space the window occupies relative to other docked components.string

-within the docking layout, allowing developers to control how much space the window occupies relative to other docked components.
+Relevant when a TabsWindow component is nested within a DockingLayout custom element.
+This property specifies the size (width or height, depending on layout orientation) allocated to the TabsWindow within the docking layout, allowing developers to control how much space the window occupies relative to other docked components.

 Default value

-<smart-window size='250'></smart-window>
+<smart-window size="250"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let size = window.size;
+const size = el.size;

 Indicates whether spelling and grammar checking should be enabled for the element.
 This property determines if the content entered within the element will be reviewed for spelling and grammatical errors.
 Note: This option is only relevant for the MultilinePromptWindow component.